 - 3.1 Geography is a foundation subject in the National Curriculum.
-We use the 'Learning challenge curriculum' by Focus Education scheme of work for geography as the basis for our curriculum planning.
-We have adapted the national scheme to the local circumstances of our school, i.e. we make use of the local environment in our fieldwork and we also choose a locality where the human activities and physical features provide a contrast to those that predominate in our own immediate - 3.2 Our curriculum planning is in three phases (long-term, medium-term and short-term through annotation).
+We use the 'Oddizzi' scheme of work for geography as the basis for our curriculum planning.
+We have adapted the national scheme to the local circumstances of our school, i.e. we make use of the local environment in our fieldwork and we also choose a locality where the human activities and physical features provide a contrast to those that predominate in our own immediate area. - 3.2 Our curriculum planning is in three phases (long-term, medium-term and short-term through annotation).
 Our long-term plan maps the geography topics studied in each term during each key stage.
-This long-term plan comes from the 'Learning challenge curriculum' by Focus Education scheme of work.
+This long-term plan comes from the 'Oddizzi' scheme of work.
 In some cases, we combine the geographical study with work in other subject areas, especially at Key Stage 1.
-In other cases, we arrange for the children to carry out an independent geographical study. - 3.3 We use the Learning challenge curriculum' by Focus Education scheme of work as the basis for our medium-term plans.
-This gives details of each unit of work for each term.
-The subject leader reviews these plans on a regular basis. - 3.4 Each class teacher annotates a plan for each lesson.
-These plans list specific learning challenges through big questions and expected outcomes for each lesson.
-The class teacher keeps these individual plans, and often discusses them with the geography subject leader on an informal basis. - 3.5 We plan the topics in geography so that they build on prior learning.
+In other cases, we arrange for the children to carry out an independent geographical study. - 3.3 We use a bespoke set of medium-term plans created at Thurnby Mead that use the 'Oddizzi' learning objectives.
+These give details of each unit of work for each term.
+The subject leader reviews these plans on a regular basis. - 3.4 We plan the topics in geography so that they build on prior learning.
 Children of all abilities have the opportunity to develop their skills and knowledge in each unit and, through planned progression built into the scheme of work, we offer them an increasing challenge as they move up the school.